Magnum (satellite)

 Magnum was a class of SIGINT spy satellites reportedly operated by the National Reconnaissance Office (NRO) for the United States Central Intelligence Agency (CIA).
 The program remains classified, and the information that exists is speculative.

 Launch

 It is believed that two Magnum satellites were launched from Space Shuttle Discovery (OV-103) during the missions STS-51-C in 1985 and STS-33 in 1989.
 The satellites reportedly have a mass of 2200–2700 kg, operating in near-geosynchronous orbits, using Inertial Upper Stages (IUS) to get from the shuttle's orbit to the higher geosynchronous orbit.
-According to Jim Slade of ABC News, the second satellite, USA-48, replaced the first, USA-8, which after more than 4 years in orbit was running out of maneuvering fuel required for keeping its station over the Indian Ocean.
-The mission of the two satellites was to listen in to military and diplomatic communications from the Soviet Union, China, and neighbouring countries.
+According to Jim Slade of ABC News, the second satellite, USA-48, replaced the first, USA-8, which after more than four years in orbit was running out of maneuvering fuel required for keeping its station over the Indian Ocean.
+The mission of the two satellites was to listen in to military and diplomatic communications from the Soviet Union, China, and neighboring countries.